LLDB mainline

 ThreadSpec * GetThreadSpec()

-Returns a pointer to the ThreadSpec for this option, creating it.
+Returns a pointer to the ThreadSpec for this option, creating it if it hasn't been created already.

 #define LLDB_INVALID_THREAD_ID